Intendancy of San Salvador: Return of absolutism, and later restoration of the Constitution of Cádiz

+On 15 September 1821, José Cecilio del Valle, José Matías Delgado, Gabino Gaínza, and other Central American leaders drafted and signed the Act of Independence of Central America in Guatemala City, declaring the independence of the Central American provinces of Guatemala, San Salvador, Honduras, Nicaragua, and Costa Rica from Spain and establishing the United Provinces of Central America.
+With this act, the Province of San Salvador proclaimed its independence together with the entire Captaincy General of Guatemala, with Pedro Barriere as the last colonial intendant.
+On 21 September 1821, the Intendancy of San Salvador accepted the declaration of independence and was dissolved; it became the Province of San Salvador, a part of the United Provinces of Central America, (Note: Later known as the Federal Republic of Central America.) with Barriere as its political chief.
+He served as political chief until 28 November 1821.

 Governance

+Overview

 When the mayorship was transformed into an intendancy in 1785, Mayor Manuel Fradique y Goyena remained in his position until 1786 when he was replaced by José Ortiz de la Peña as the first colonial intendant.
 He was replaced by Francisco Luis Héctor de Carondelet in 1789.
 During his tenure, indigo production decreased as a result of the reduction of the local indigenous population.
 He recruited Spanish laborers to do the work of the indigenous people, which later resulted in a significant increase of a lighter-skinned populace in northern El Salvador today, notably in the Chalatenango Department, who are the descendants of the laborers.
 He was considered the "best colonial intendant" of San Salvador during the intendancy.

 In 1791, Carondelet became the governor of the Governate of Louisiana and was replaced by José Antonio María de Aguilar, who only served two years, and was replaced by Ignacio Santiago Ulloa in 1793.
 Ulloa died on 1 January 1798 and was succeeded by eight interim intendants from 1798 until 1805 when Antonio Gutiérrez y Ulloa was appointed as intendant.